 - Take all of the medicines your doctor has prescribed at the right time of day and in the correct order.
 Do not change your dose or stop using any of your medicines without talking to your doctor.

 - Contact your doctor or pharmacist when your supply of medicine is running low.
 Do not allow yourself to run out of medicine.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- If you miss a dose or forget to use your medicine within 12 hours, take it with a meal as soon as you can.
-If your next regular dose is less than 12 hours away, wait until then to use the medicine and skip the missed dose.
+- Missed dose: If it is within 12 hours of your regular time, take a dose with a meal as soon as you can.
+If your next dose is less than 12 hours away, wait until then and take a regular dose.
 Do not use extra medicine to make up for a missed dose.